Academics & Research

 MIT students have unparalleled opportunities to engage in cutting-edge research as undergraduates.

 Undergraduate Research Opportunities Program

 The flagship MIT student research program is UROP.
 When you do a UROP, you will find a professor who is working on something that you think is awesome.
 You and the professor will work on a proposal, and then you will join their team.
-85% of MIT students will participate in the UROP program at MIT.
+90% of undergraduates complete at least one research experience through UROP before they graduate, and most do four or more.
 Many of them will be credited as co-authors on peer-reviewed publications.
-Some even earn patents - our Technology Licensing Office has signed 50-75 option and license agreements every year for the past five years.
+Some even earn patents—our Technology Licensing Office has signed 50-75 option and license agreements every year for the past five years.

 By the example of their own lives, a crucial part of what our faculty members teach is the "instinct" for first-class research: the disciplined curiosity, the irreverent creativity, the endless ability to persevere.
 At MIT, those skills and values are as much a part of the atmosphere as oxygen.

 Research labs at which you could pursue a UROP include:

 - The Center for Civic Media, which develops new technologies that support civic media and activism